wp-plugins/woocommerce-molds/readme.txt

 A mold can change variations values on :

 *   image
-*   "main image" option will replace a variation image if present, and fill those which don't have one
-*   Don't check it for filling variations without image only
+*   "main image" option will replace a variation image if present, and fill those which don't have one ( don't check it for filling variations without image only )
 *   SKU
 *   stock
 *   active (activate/deactivate)